magenta/magenta/_posts/2016-06-01-welcome-to-magenta.markdown

 machine learning to create compelling art and music?
 If so, how?
 If not, why not?
 We’ll use [TensorFlow](https://www.tensorflow.org), and we’ll release our models and tools in open source on our GitHub.
-We’ll also post demos, tutorial blog postings, and technical papers.
+We’ll also post demos, tutorial blog postings and technical papers.
 Soon we’ll begin accepting code contributions from the community at large.
 If you’d like to keep up on Magenta as it grows, you can follow us on our [GitHub](https://github.com/tensorflow/magenta) and join our